-After October 2022, grantees that have obligated 75 percent of their allocations may choose to use up to 25 percent of their allocation for, "other affordable rental housing and eviction prevention purposes, as defined by the Secretary, serving very low-income families."
-Treasury released guidance for these additional uses as FAQ 46 in July 2022 -
+Beginning October 1, 2022, grantees that have obligated 75 percent of their allocations, including funds received through reallocation, may choose to use up to 25 percent of their allocation for, "other affordable rental housing and eviction prevention purposes, as defined by the Secretary, serving very low-income families."
+Treasury is interested in understanding whether a grantee made payments to eligible beneficiaries at the point in time when the grantee made a payment.
+Treasury released guidance for these additional uses at FAQ 46 in July 2022.
+See page 20 of https://home.treasury.gov/system/files?file=136/ERA-FAQ-7.27.22.pdf.

-Seehttps://home.treasury.gov/system/files?file=136/ERA-FAQ-7.27.22.pdf.
 In summary, eviction prevention purposes are those previously defined as housing stability uses.
-For affordable housing, the eligible uses include operation or development of affordable housing that utilizes another federal grant program for affordable housing development and has a 20 year affordability covenant.
+For affordable housing, the eligible uses include operation or development of affordable housing that utilizes another federal grant program for affordable housing development and has a 20-year affordability covenant.